Amethyst, Princess of Gemworld: Concept and creation

-Amethyst volumes
+Comic book appearances

 Cover of issue #6 of the original 1983 maxi-series.

 Amethyst first appeared as a special insert preview in Legion of Super-Heroes #298 (April 1983).
 Her original story began shortly afterward in the twelve-issue Amethyst: Princess of Gemworld limited series in 1983, written and created by Dan Mishkin and Gary Cohn with Ernie Colón as the artist.
 The initial 12-issue limited series (identified by DC Comics as a "maxi-series") establishes Gemworld, Amethyst's identity, and several of her recurring villains.
 The limited series was followed by a 1984 annual and a sixteen-issue ongoing series.
 The ongoing series was followed by the 1986 Amethyst Special one-shot and a four-issue limited series that ended the character's adventures (penciled by Esteban Maroto).
 There was also a one-shot with Superman in DC Comics Presents #63 (Nov.
 1983).

 The character re-emerged in 2005 after 18 years of sporadic appearances, in the Infinite Crisis mini-series.
 In 2012, Amethyst appeared as the main character of the new Sword of Sorcery as part of The New 52 line.
-This lasted until May 2013, when Sword of Sorcery was cancelled.
+The series continued until May 2013, when Sword of Sorcery was cancelled.
+Concurrently in 2012, DC published an Amethyst volume of the Showcase Presents series.
+It reprinted the character's appearances in The Legion of Super-Heroes #298, the original Amethyst, Princess of Gemworld 12-issue limited series, Amethyst Annual #1, DC Comics Presents #63, and the first 11 issues of the 16-issue ongoing Amethyst series.

 In 2019, DC relaunched the Young Justice title, with Amethyst as one of the members.
 A six-issue miniseries Amethyst (2020) by Amy Reeder was published the following year.